The Pebble-Relation Comonad in Finite Model Theory: Morphism and Isomorphism Power Theorems

-We combine the above theorems to derive the following result: \begin{corollary} For all finite $\sigma$-structures $\As$ and $\Bs$,
+We combine the above theorems to derive the following result: \begin{cor} For all finite $\sigma$-structures $\As$ and $\Bs$,

-\end{corollary} If we restrict the inductive proofs of Theorems \ref{gamelogic} and \ref{bilogcom} to inductions up to $n$, we obtain a revised statement of Corollary \ref{logiccomonad} expressing that equivalence in the quantifier rank $\leq n$ fragment of $\cRLogicK$ is characterised by a coKleisli isomorphism of $\Rkn$.
+\end{cor} If we restrict the proofs of Theorems \ref{gamelogic} and \ref{bilogcom} to only sequences $s$ of size up to $n$, we obtain a revised statement of Corollary \ref{logiccomonad} expressing that equivalence in the quantifier rank $\leq n$ fragment of $\cRLogicK$ is characterised by a coKleisli isomorphism of $\Rkn$.

 One of the contributions of the pebbling comonad was unifying two algorithms: the $k$-Weisfeiler-Lehman algorithm deciding the existence of a coKleisli isomorphism $J\As \cong^{\Kl(\Pk)} J\Bs$ and the $k$-consistency algorithm deciding the existence of a coKleisli morphism $\Pk \As \rightarrow \Bs$, where $\As$ and $\Bs$ represent the variables and values (respectively) of a given CSP \cite{abramsky2017}.
 Corollary \ref{logiccomonad} suggests that understanding algorithms for deciding $\Rk \As \rightarrow \Bs$ may provide insights into how to construct algorithms for deciding $J\As \cong^{\Kl(\Rk)} J\Bs$ (and vice-versa).
 We briefly discuss the complexity of such algorithms in the conclusion.